-In addition to our faculty, our clinical team includes highly skilled physician assistants, Christin Sogge, Samantha 'Sam' Mozdzynski and Hannah Toms as well as chemotherapy nurses, Christine Deskovich, Julie Lutz, Diandra Scorza, and Connie Stewart, who have had decades of experience caring for our patients.
+In addition to our faculty, our clinical team includes highly skilled physician assistants, Christin Sogge, Samantha 'Sam' Mozdzynski and Hannah Toms as well as chemotherapy nurses, Christine Deskovich, Julie Lutz, Diandra Scorza, and Connie Stewart; all of whom have decades of experience caring for our patients.
 The entire team meets weekly for Tumor Board with Gynecologic Pathology, Radiology, and Medical Oncology attending physicians, to share information and insights that lead to the most effective treatments for our patients.

 Our section has an extensive research program focusing on the biology of ovarian cancer and on obesity and endometrial cancer.
 Our ovarian cancer research laboratory is dedicated to understanding the biology of metastasis.
 Recently, we have explored the use of high-throughput screening to identify novel drugs that can improve the treatment of patients suffering from cancer.
 Our members have received research funding from many highly competitive sources, including the National Institutes of Health and the Ovarian Cancer Research Fund.
 Additionally, our Section offers innovative clinical trials to give our patients access to novel treatments.